Russian Air Force: Radars

-The VVS operates several Nebo-M radars, that combine meter, decimeter and centimeter range.
+The VVS operates several Nebo-M radars, that combine meter, decimeter, and centimeter range.
 First two Nebo-M regiments were deployed in 2017 to Saint Petersburg and Kareliya.
 In 2018, further two regiments were deployed to Crimea and Penza.
 In 2019, a regiment was delivered to Volga region.
 In 2020, two regiments were deployed to the Far East and Naryan Mar.

 Additionally, the VVS operates radars that work in meter range only.
-Such systems are Nebo-UM (first units were delivered in 2018 to Voronezh and Novosibirsk, and in 2020 to Rostov-on-Don) as well as Rezonans-NE radars that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.
+Such systems are Nebo-UM (first units were delivered in 2018 to Voronezh and in 2020 to Rostov-on-Don) as well as Rezonans-NE radars that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.

 Ranks and insignia

 The VVS inherited the ranks of the Soviet Union, although the insignia and uniform were slightly altered and the old Tsarist crown and double-headed eagle were re-introduced.
 The VVS uses the same rank structure as the Russian Ground Forces.